mathew804/GhostChip-ESP32-s3-WROOM-1/README.md

 <p align="center"><i>Animated hacker-style banner • ESP32-S3 • Wi-Fi • BLE • USB • microSD • NeoPixel</i></p>

-**📦 This ZIP is the complete GitHub package:** `README.md` + animated banner + board/product images.
-Upload the ZIP contents to your repository, keeping the `assets/` folder next to `README.md` so the images and animation render correctly.**

-> **Purpose:** This repository is a learning-focused documentation and development project for the GhostChip-style ESP32-S3 hardware and its companion web interface.
-Use security-testing functions only on systems, accounts and networks that you own or have explicit authorization to test.

 ---

 ## 📖 Table of Contents